5 To The 2 Power

 What Does 5 to the Power of 2 Mean?

 The expression "5 to the power of 2," written as 5², means 5 multiplied by itself 2 times.
 In simpler terms, it's 5 x 5.
 The small raised number (2 in this case) is called the exponent or power, while the 5 is called the base.
-The exponent tells us how many times the base is multiplied by itself.
+Even so, the exponent tells us how many times the base is multiplied by itself.
 So, 5² is not 5 x 2 (which equals 10), but rather 5 x 5, which equals 25.
 This seemingly simple calculation forms the bedrock for understanding more complex mathematical operations.

 Calculating 5 to the Power of 2: A Step-by-Step Approach